 Dialectical behavior therapy is an evidence-based psychotherapy that is primarily used to help treat people who suffer from emotion regulation issues, especially for those suffering from borderline personality disorder.

 Our ability to regulate our emotions, or lack thereof, is the difference between experiencing pure equanimity and experiencing complete and utter psychological suffering.

 The inordinate amount of mental anguish so many of us experience on a daily basis is axiomatically due to our ineptness at regulating our emotions.
 Sure, the capricious nature of the human mind can sometimes be a positive experience.
 However, this is often not the case.

-If you think the following skills may be useful to you, then I encourage you to pick up DBT Skills Training Handouts and Worksheets by Marsha M. Linehan.
+If you think the following dialectical behavior therapy skills may be useful to you, then I encourage you to pick up DBT Skills Training Handouts and Worksheets by Marsha M. Linehan.
 However, if you’re only interested in learning the skills that are most pertinent to helping you cope with anxiety in particular, then this article alone may suffice.

 The deep hatred we have for those who have nefariously screwed us over in the past or the impending doom we feel when an unavoidable panic inducing event approaches nearer is largely due to our failure at accepting reality.